Young Mother Triumphs Over Triple Negative Breast Cancer

 Triple-negative breast cancer accounts for about 10% - 15% of all breast cancers.
 The phrase triple-negative means that the cancer cells do not have estrogen or progesterone receptors and don’t make much of the protein HER2.
 Therefore, the cells test “negative” for receptors commonly found in breast cancer across all three tests.
 Triple-negative breast cancer grows and spreads faster than other forms of breast cancers, which makes it more aggressive and more difficult to treat.

-The day after receiving her diagnosis, Rachel had her first appointment with hematologist and oncologist Dr. Genevieve Maronge.
-Together, they developed a treatment plan, and soon after, Rachel began chemotherapy.
+The day after receiving her diagnosis, Rachel had her first oncology appointment and soon after, she began chemotherapy.
 Rachel says, “I loved every single nurse that I had.
 Going in as a young person, I think they really looked after me.
 I used to love going to chemo.
 It was almost therapeutic.
 I knew I was in good hands.”

 Rachel said there were low points throughout her treatment but that she would tell anyone navigating a cancer diagnosis to speak to their doctor if they are struggling.
 When chemotherapy made her sick, her care team was able to find ways to make treatment more manageable and help with her symptoms.
 Rachel says, “Any time I had a question or a concern, I could call my doctor or send a message in MyChart and get a response right away.
 I never felt like I was on my own.”